- Examine ways adult caregivers can care for their own bodies.

 Do

-Exercise Try to incorporate exercise into your daily routine 4-5 days a week.
-Start by extending and incorporating any additional movement into your day.
-Then move towards a more structured duration of time or an activity.
-Once you’ve established a fitness routine try to incorporate a variety of physical activities to strengthen different muscle groups and prevent exhaustion or decreased interest in your physical routine.
+- Exercise: Try to incorporate exercise into your daily routine 4–5 days a week.
+Start by adding small movements into your day, then move toward a more structured activity.
+Once your routine is established, include a variety of physical activities to strengthen different muscle groups and avoid burnout or boredom.

-Develop community Think about the people in your life who have helped you grow and develop.
-Send a thank you note letting them know how much you appreciate their support.
-Practicing different forms of gratitude promotes personal well-being and strengthens relationships.
+- Develop Community: Think about the people in your life who have helped you grow and develop.
+Send a thank you note to show your appreciation.
+Practicing gratitude promotes well-being and strengthens relationships.

-Relationships Think about ways to spend time and build relationships with coworkers.
-Find time to talk and take a short walk together after a stressful day.
+- Relationships: Look for ways to build relationships with coworkers.
+Find time to talk or take a short walk together after a stressful day.

-For additional ideas on self-care, take the Social Emotional Learning for Teachers (SELF-T) course on the Focused Topics track of the Virtual Lab School.
+For additional ideas on self-care, take the Social Emotional Learning for Teachers (SELF-T) course in the Focused Topics track of the Virtual Lab School.

 Explore

-Read and review the handout below, Considering Our Responses.
-Read through the scenarios and think about how you might respond in the situation and how your response affects the physical growth and development.
+Review and complete the activity below, Considering Our Responses.
+Read through the scenarios and think about how you might respond in the situation and how your response affects the physical growth and development of infants and toddlers.
 Answer the questions and then share your thoughts and responses with your trainer, coach, or administrator.

 Apply

-Read and respond to the handout below, Taking Care of Ourselves, a booklet created by the Georgetown University Center for Early Childhood Mental Health Consultation.
+Review and answer the questions in the handout below, Taking Care of Ourselves, a booklet created by the Georgetown University Center for Early Childhood Mental Health Consultation.
 This booklet can help you learn about how to identify your own sources of stress and learn strategies to reduce and manage those stressors.
 Answer the questions and then share your thoughts and responses with your trainer, coach, or administrator.

 Demonstrate